Login with your member password below to see your content

 We checked into our hotel and were given a great room with two balconies overlooking the central piazza, which was perfect for taking photographs.
 After a nice lunch in the hotel dining room, we decided to explore.
 We found a market/general store only a block away called, surprisingly enough, Tourist Market.
 They had everything we needed for munching, sandwiches, and wine, so we did a bit of stocking up.

-Macugnaga began its life when the ancient Walser people of Germanic decent made their way across the high rugged mountains from Switzerland many centuries ago and settled right at the foot of Monte Rosa, the second highest peak in the Alps at 15,217 feet.
+Macugnaga began its life when the ancient Walser people of Germanic descent made their way across the high, rugged mountains from Switzerland many centuries ago and settled right at the foot of Monte Rosa, the second-highest peak in the Alps at 15,217 feet.

 The oldest church in the village was built in the 14th century.